badal-pundir/badal-pundir/README.md

 - 👋 Hi, I’m Badal Pundir or call me Cloudy.
-- 👀 I’m interested in - AIML, Software developement and design like stuff..
+- 👀 I’m interested in - AIML, Software developement and Software designing.
-- 🌱 I’m currently in learning phase and I will always in it...
+- 🌱 I’m currently in learning phase and I will always in it.
 - 💞️ Learn and code thats all, learning never bores me :)
 - 📫 Interested!
 I live here -> badalpundir2@gmail.com